 You’ll speak to one of advisers directly, who’ll first do a pre-assessment to reveal any migration options open to you.
 From here you can decide if you’d like to proceed with a comprehensive assessment.

-You don’t have to be half as nervous though!
+There’s no need to be so nervous though!
 All you have to do is be well prepared.

 - Don’t make excuses.
-If you express reluctance to do a Skype interview, for whatever reason, you’ve already failed the first interview question.
+If you express reluctance to do an online interview, for whatever reason, you’ve already failed the first interview question.
 Don’t have a good connection?
 Do the interview from a friend’s house.
 Don’t have a laptop?
 Borrow one.
 Do whatever it takes to make this interview happen.

 - Dress up.
-You’ll make a huge mistake if you treat a Skype interview as an informal affair.
+You’ll make a huge mistake if you treat an online interview as an informal affair.
 It’s still a formal job interview, so look neat and presentable.

 - Set up ahead of time.
-Download, install and test Skype well before your interview is scheduled.
+Download, install and test the appropriate platform well before your interview is scheduled.
 Set up your camera so that your face is nicely framed, test your microphone and check the lighting.